shyampurk/iot-for-utilities/README.md

-#Tracking Electricity with IoT using IBM Bluemix and PubNub
+#Tracking Electricity with IBM Bluemix and PubNub

 #Introduction

 This is a project that demonstrates how can we track the electricity consumption of a household using IoT.
 This is based upon a miniature DC model of electric network within a house which is monitored by a few current sensors and Arduino YUN.

-#Setup
+#Project Overview
-The project setup consits of a model electricity distribution network for a home, a server application and a web dashboard.
+The project consits of a model electricity distribution network for a home, a server application and a web dashboard.

 The model electric distribution network consists of